awsdocs/aws-single-sign-on-user-guide/doc_source/useraccess.md

 1. Open the [AWS SSO console](https://console.aws.amazon.com/singlesignon)\.
 **Note**
 Make sure that the AWS SSO console is using the US East \(N\.
-Virginia\) \(us\-east\-1\) Region where your AWS Microsoft AD directory is located before you move to the next step\.
+Virginia\) \(us\-east\-1\) Region where your AWS Managed Microsoft AD directory is located before you move to the next step\.

 1. Choose **AWS accounts**\.

 1. Under the **AWS organization** tab, in the list of AWS accounts, choose an account to which you want to assign access\.
-**Note**
-If you see a check box in the table that is disabled, this represents the master account for your AWS organization and is by design\.
-Please see the next step for more details\.

 1. On the AWS account details page, choose **Assign users**\.
-**Note**
-If the **Assign users** button is disabled it indicates that this account is the master account for your AWS organization\.
-You can only assign SSO access to users in member accounts\.
-For more information about the different account types, see [AWS Organizations Terminology and Concepts](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html) in the *AWS Organizations User Guide*\.

 1. On the **Select users or groups** page, type a user or group name and choose **Search connected directory**\.
 Once you have selected all the accounts that you want to assign access to, choose **Next: Permission sets**\.
 You can specify multiple users or groups by selecting the applicable accounts as they appear in search results\.

 1. On the **Select permission sets** page, select the permission sets that you want to apply to the user or group from the table\.
 Then choose **Finish**\.
-You can optionally choose to **Create a new permission set** if none of the permissions in the table meet your needs\.
+You can optionally choose to **Create a new permission set** if none of the permissions in the table meets your needs\.
 For detailed instructions, see [Create Permission Set](permissionsets.md#howtocreatepermissionset)\.

 1. Choose **Finish** to begin the process of configuring your AWS account\.
 **Note**